-- For students who appear to be struggling, consider reviewing the points covered in the yourDictionary article Spelling Test Study Habits.
+For students who appear to be struggling, consider reviewing the points covered in the YourDictionary article Study Habits for Spelling Tests.

-If you’re looking for lists of high school level spelling words online, check out the following helpful Web sites:
+If you're looking for lists of high school spelling words, check out the following helpful websites:

 - Ed Helper offers spelling and vocabulary worksheets for high school students, as well as a number of other lesson plan resources for teachers.